grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 The Helm Chart for Tempo includes a file called "values.yaml", containing default configuration options.
 In this case, you create a local file called `custom.yaml` in a working directory.
-This is detailed in the set of steps below.

 After creating the file, you have the option to make changes in that file as needed for your deployment environment.